 Sir Walter Scott died in the dining room of his house at Abbotsford on 21 September 1832 and was buried at Dryburgh Abbey.
-Scott's final years had been overshadowed by financial problems, but these did nothing to dim his status as what would today be called a literary superstar: an author whose work had fired the imagination of a generation and a man who had done much to re-establish the idea of a distinctive Scottish identity at a time when "North Britain" was in danger of becoming indistinguishable from any other region of Great Britain.
+Scott's final years had been overshadowed by financial problems, but these did nothing to dim his status as what would today be called a literary superstar.
+His work had fired the imagination of a generation and he did much much to re-establish the idea of a distinctive Scottish identity at a time when "North Britain" was in danger of becoming indistinguishable from any other region of Great Britain.

-Scott's celebrity status meant that Abbotsford became a place of pilgrimage for his fans after his death, and a feature in the tourist guides that were starting to appear as the Georgian era moved into the Victorian era.
-By the 1850s the house was being adapted specifically to cater for the increasing number of visitors, with a dedicated entrance being created for tourists.
+Scott's celebrity status meant that Abbotsford became a place of pilgrimage for his fans soon after his death, and the house featured large in the tourist guides that were starting to appear as the Georgian era moved into the Victorian era.
+By the 1850s the house had been adapted specifically to cater for the increasing number of visitors.

-Sir Walter Scott is now a Scottish icon whose name may be more widely known than his writings.
-But Abbotsford remains an essential stopping off point for those visiting the Scottish Borders.
-And when you come to Abbotsford you begin to understand why: a visit is like a journey back in time.
+For modern visitors, Sir Walter Scott is a Scottish icon whose name and reputation is perhaps more widely known than his writing.
+It is worth remembering that Edinburgh would not be the city it is without the Scott Monument, dedicated to him, or Waverley Station, named after one of this novels.
+Today's Abbotsford is an essential stopping off point for anyone visiting the Scottish Borders.
+And when you come to Abbotsford you begin to understand why: a visit is an amazing journey back in time.
+(Continues below image...)

-The books on show here formed just a part of Sir Walter's collection of 9,000 volumes.
-You find the rest in the next room, the Library, a vast space lined with books and offering superb views down to the River Tweed at the rear of the house.
+The books on show in the study formed just a part of Sir Walter's collection of 9,000 volumes.
+You find the rest in the next room, the library, a vast space lined with books and offering superb views down to the River Tweed at the rear of the house.

-Visitors can also explore some of the gardens surrounding Abbotsford.
-The South Court offers magnificent views of the house itself, while beyond a stone arcade lies the East Court.
-Access is also possible to the beautiful chapel, at the west end of the house, and to an exhibition about the author Nigel Tranter, in one of the upstairs rooms.
+Visitors can also explore the gardens and grounds surrounding Abbotsford, in addition to the walled garden mentioned above.
+The south court offers magnificent views of the house itself, while beyond a stone arcade lies the east court.
+Access is also possible to the beautiful chapel, at the west end of the house.

-Between 1817 and 1819 he therefore oversaw a major extension to the original farmhouse, which included the addition of what now forms the Dining Room and Armoury.
+Between 1817 and 1819 he oversaw a major extension to the original farmhouse, which included the addition of what now forms the dining room and armoury.

-In 1853, Sir Walter's descendents, the Hope-Scott family, added what is now the West Wing of Abbotsford, including the Chapel.
-At the same time they made other changes including better arrangements for tourists visiting those parts of Abbotsford that would have been known and loved by Sir Walter.
+In 1853, Sir Walter's descendents, the Hope Scott family, added what is now the west wing of Abbotsford, including the chapel.
+They also made other changes including better arrangements for tourists visiting those parts of Abbotsford that would have been known and loved by Sir Walter.